AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Methodology

 where $w \coloneq \frac{(1-\lambda){q_{\theta}}^{\frac{1-\alpha}{2}}}{\lambda p^{\frac{1-\alpha}{2}}+(1-\lambda){q_{\theta}}^{\frac{1-\alpha}{2}}}$ and $\psi_f(v) \coloneq f(v)-vf'(v)$. \end{restatable} Please refer to Appendix~\ref{proof: propGrad} for the proof.
 Proposition~\ref{prop: grad} implies the following properties. \underline{First}, $w$ controls the magnitude of the instance-wise gradient $\nabla_\theta \log{q_\theta(y_l \mid x,y_{<l})}$.
 While $w$ does not affect the individual gradient direction due to $0 \leq w \leq 1$, its weighting effect may shift the batch-wise gradient direction. \underline{Second}, the $\alpha$ plays a crucial role in enabling $w$ to perform instance-wise weighting based on the density ratio $\tfrac{p(y_l \mid x,y_{<l})}{q_{\theta}(y_l \mid x,y_{<l})}$.
 This property originates from the unique characteristic of the $\alpha$-mixture assistant distribution that cannot be achieved by $\lambda$ or learning rate scheduling. \underline{Third}, $\alpha$ (relatively) adjusts the \textit{mode-covering} and \textit{mode-seeking} behavior of the optimized student distribution.
 Let us assume $\tfrac{1-\alpha}{2} \geq 0$, i.e., $\alpha \leq 1$.\footnote{Although $\alpha$ can be any real number, we assume $\alpha \leq 1$ for the sake of simplicity.} When $p \geq q_\theta$, a larger $\alpha$ produces a correspondingly larger value of $w$.
 Thus, it amplifies the gradient magnitude in regions where the student underestimates the teacher.
 As a result, choosing a large $\alpha$ (relatively) encourages the student distribution $q_\theta$ to exhibit a \textit{mode-covering} behavior.
 In contrast, employing the small $\alpha$ in $p < q_\theta$ results in a large $w$ value.
 It assigns a large gradient magnitude to the area where the student overestimates, ultimately exhibiting that the small $\alpha$ (relatively) reinforces \textit{mode-seeking} property.

-To support the results from the gradient analysis, we investigate the property of the optimized student model $q_\theta^*$ through the toy experiments.
+To support the results from the gradient analysis, we investigate the property of the optimized student distribution $q_\theta^*$ through the toy experiments.
 Figure~\ref{fig: toy exp} shows that the optimized student distribution $q_\theta^*$ with small $\alpha$ converges to one of the peak, which indicates the mode-seeking.
 As increasing $\alpha$, the $q_\theta^*$ gradually have thick tails while moving towards the average of $p$, which implies the mode-covering.
-These analyses demonstrate that the balance between mode-covering and mode-seeking, often attributed to divergence selection, might be controlled by $\alpha$ in the $\alpha$-mixture assistant distribution.
-Please refer to Figure~\ref{fig: trade-off} for the diversity analysis of the practical model and dataset.
+These analyses indicate that the balance between mode-covering and mode-seeking, often attributed to divergence selection, might be controlled by $\alpha$ in the $\alpha$-mixture assistant distribution.